drv-rajesh/usurper-deckhand/README.md

 # usurper-deckhand
-Server process management tool for Virtual Fisher clan Usurper Harbour.
+Server process management tool for Virtual Fisher clan Usurper.

 **Notice: this is not currently implemented in the Usurper Harbour server, nor open for contributions**